samply/bridgehead/README.md

 sudo ./bridgehead install <PROJECT>
 ```

-... and follow the instructions on the screen.
+When prompted with "Please enter your site", you should enter the name you have given to your site (not its URL).
+E.g., in the example in the previous section, that would be "your-site-name".

+When prompted with "Please enter the bridgehead's access token for your site configuration repository", you should enter the token for the GitLab repository that was given to you.

 You should then be prompted to do the next step:

 ### Register with Samply.Beam